us0p/alexandria/library/programming/tools/go/17-context/context.md

-Programs that use `Contexts` should follow these rules to keep interfaces consistent across packages and enable static analysis tools to check context propagation.
+Programs that use `Contexts` should follow these rules to keep interfaces consistent across packages and enable static analysis tools to check context propagation:
-Do not store `Contexts` inside a struct type; instead, pass a `Context` explicitly to each function that needs it.
-The `Context` should be the first parameter, typically named `ctx`.
+- Do not store `Contexts` inside a struct type; instead, pass a `Context` explicitly to each function that needs it.
+- The `Context` should be the first parameter, typically named `ctx`.

 ```go
 func DoSomething(ctx context.Context, arg Arg) error {